 Subject line: Get 15% OFF this Easter with our early-bird offer!

 And here, Jack Threads delivers some amusing visual email content, combined with a site-wide 25% off incentive to click through to their website:

 The following example from graze demonstrates effective use of persuation tactics, which give subscribers added incentives to open marketing emails and click on links.

-Thi email contains copy that evokes urgency ("Last chance" and "Time's ch-icking") and taps into FOMO (fear of missing out), further aided by the visual impact of the countown clock.
+This email contains copy that evokes urgency ("Last chance" and "Time's ch-icking") and taps into FOMO (fear of missing out), further aided by the visual impact of the countdown clock.

 Adding the personal touch is crucial for standing out from the inbox and perking the attention of subscribers.
-It's sounds simple, but personalisation mixed with visually-engaging content is a powerful combination.
+It sounds simple, but personalisation mixed with visually engaging content is a powerful combination.

 Check out this example from Curries Online – yes, Curries Online!